creativescala/creative-scala/src/pages/expressive-expressions/color.md

 import doodle.java2d._
 ```

 In addition to layout, Doodle has some simple operators to add a splash of colour to our images.
-Try these out the methods described in [@tbl:pictures:color] to see how they work.
+Try these out the methods described in @:tref(pictures:color) to see how they work.

 +-----------------------------+-----------+-------------------------+------------------------------+
 | Method                      | Parameter | Description             | Example                      |